Chapter 6: Seeking Strength

 “I know it does, but just put up with it for a little longer!”

-Conrad grit his teeth as he felt Astra pushing down on his back a little more.
-His muscles screamed in protest for a split second, but then he felt them adjust and his body relaxed just enough for the pain to become bearable.
-Now bent almost completely in half, he felt Astra apply a bit more pressure and winced.
+Conrad grit his teeth as Astra pushed down on his back a little harder.
+His muscles screamed in protest for a split second, but then his body adjusted enough for the pain to become bearable.
+Now bent almost completely in half, he felt Astra apply a more pressure and winced.

 It was bearable, but…